Olivertweesty/cpgather/README.md

 # cpgather
 infogather tool

+NOTE: this is still under development, then you can expect some buggy behavior.

 cpgather is an automation tool designed to gather relevant information on a target domain and perform a few tasks.

 You need to provide the target domain, and optionally a forward dns dump file.